SLC Twenty20 Tournament

 SLC Twenty20 Tournament was a Twenty20 domestic cricket competition in Sri Lanka held by Sri Lanka Cricket.
 It was conducted from 2004 to 2007 and was held between the clubs in Sri Lanka.
 From 2008, SLC Super Provincial Twenty20 became the premier domestic Twenty20 competition in Sri Lanka.
+SLC Twenty20 Tournament returned in 2014–15.

 Tournament history

 2004 season

 The 2004 Twenty20 Tournament was held between 17 August and 3 September 2004 in Colombo.